jhucsf/spring2020/assign/assign06.md

 Your grade will be determined as follows:

-* Using threads to handle concurrent client connections: 45%
+* Autograder tests of concurrent client connections: 65%
-* Using synchronization to protect shared data: 25%
-* `README.txt` explaining the approach to thread synchronization: 10%
+* `README.txt`, manual review of synchronization: 15%
 * Design: 10%
 * Coding style: 10%